 The public needs such information to assess if these algorithms are being used unethically, used in a discriminatory manner (to favour certain types of people) or used to manipulate people - as was the case in recent elections (Hern 2017).
-Policy makers also need to better understand how companies and researchers A growing portion of crossborder data flows are used to fuel AI applications such as Siri.
-Most users of products with AI elements are likely unaware that trade agreements govern AI.
-(Photo: Hadrian / Shutterstock.com)
+Policy makers also need to better understand how companies and researchers use proprietary data, personal data, metadata (allegedly anonymized personal data) and public data to fuel AI so that they can develop effective regulation.